patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/code-block/code-block.md

 <img src="./img/code-block-structure.png" alt="Elements of the code block component" width="441"/>

 1. **Code snippet:**  the content that will be copied to the user’s clipboard.
 2. **[Action buttons](#multiple-action-buttons):** completes an action when clicked.
-The copy button is the most common, but additional action buttons can be added on an as-needed basis
+The copy button is the most common, but different or additional action buttons can be added on an as-needed basis.
 3. **Tooltip:** informs users that clicking the button will copy the content to their clipboard, or that the content has successfully been copied.
 4. **[Show more/less (optional)](#show-moreless):** expands and collapses the code snippet.